Happy1HappyHappy/Recognition-using-Deep-Networks/README.md

 ```

 ### Fashion MNIST Custom Network
-Run the custom CNN implementation for the Fashion MNIST classification dataset to compile and evaluate the model:
+Run the original CNN implementation for the Fashion MNIST classification dataset to compile and evaluate the model:
 ```bash
 python3 owned_network.py
 ```